-	Consensus building (also called agreement seeking) involves a range of collaborative decision-making processes in which a mediator helps people with diverse interests work together to find common ground and agree on solutions that all members of the group can support.
-Consensus building processes typically encourage dialogue, clarify areas of agreement and disagreement, improve information used in the process, and resolve controversial issues using structured, face-to-face interaction among stakeholders.
-Consensus does not mean all participants agree completely on every part of an issue, but rather that they can support the decision completely even though they might wish the decision could be modified in some way.
-The goal of consensus building is to gain early participation from people who are affected by an issue, produce sound policies that a wide range of people can support, and to reduce the likelihood of subsequent disagreements or legal challenges.
+Consensus building (also called agreement seeking) involves a range of collaborative decision-making processes.
+In these processes, a mediator helps people with diverse interests work together to find common ground and agree on solutions that all members of the group can support.
+Consensus building typically encourages dialogue.
+It clarifies areas of agreement and disagreement.
+It improves information used in the process.
+And it resolves controversial issues using structured, face-to-face interaction among stakeholders.
+Consensus does not mean all participants agree completely on every part of an issue.
+It means that they can support the decision completely even though they might wish the decision could be slightly different.
+The goal of consensus building is to gain early participation from people who are affected by an issue.
+It also aims to produce sound policies that a wide range of people can support.
+And it reduces the likelihood of later disagreements or legal challenges.

 Do you provide legal advice?